-A single moment in time is all it may take to forever change a person’s life, and nowhere is this more evident than in the aftermath of a serious car accident.
-The forces at play in these incidents are often immense, and even low-speed collisions can impart thousands of pounds of pressure upon a person’s body and lead to severe, life-changing injuries.
+A single moment is all it may take to change a person’s life forever, and nowhere is this more evident than in the aftermath of a serious car accident.
+The forces at play in these incidents are often immense, and even low-speed collisions can impart thousands of pounds of pressure on a person’s body and lead to severe, life-changing injuries.

-If you are injured in a crash you did not cause, a Glastonbury car accident lawyer could help you hold at-fault drivers liable for their actions.
-After investigating the incident in full and determining the full impact of the accident on your life, your personal injury attorney could work with you to demand appropriate compensation for all your injuries and losses.
+If you suffered injuries in a crash you did not cause, a Glastonbury car accident lawyer could help you hold at-fault drivers liable for their actions.
+After investigating the incident and determining the full impact of the accident on your life, your personal injury attorney could work with you to demand appropriate compensation for all your injuries and losses.

-All drivers in Connecticut and around the country sign an implicit social contract when they get behind the wheel to drive in a safe manner and not place others in unnecessary risk of harm.
+All drivers in Connecticut and around the country sign an implicit social contract when they get behind the wheel to drive safely and to avoid placing others at risk of harm.
 This concept, known as a duty of care, extends to other drivers, passengers in cars, bike riders, and even pedestrians.
 In short, a driver has a duty to protect all other people they may encounter while on the road.

 A failure to fulfill this duty to a degree that directly causes an accident is the framework for the cause of action known as negligence.
-If a driver involved in a car wreck is found legally negligent due to their reckless behavior, they may be liable to provide compensation to other victims even though they did not intend to cause any harm.
+If a driver involved in a car wreck is found legally negligent due to their reckless behavior, they may be liable to provide compensation to those involved in the accident even though they did not intend to cause any harm.

 Various violations of traffic law and forms of aggressive driving may serve as evidence of legal negligence, including but not limited to: